 - The interest paid on a home equity loan may not be tax deductible.
 The new tax law suspends the deduction for home equity interest from 2018 to 2026 — unless the loan is used to “buy, build or substantially improve” the home that secures the loan.

 Divorce has a significant impact in many areas of life, including filing income taxes.
 Just like most legal and tax matters, every case is unique.
-While the above advice is meant to cover basic areas in a generalized way, always consult a tax professional if you have questions about your income tax return.
+While the above advice is meant to cover basic areas in a generalized way, always consult a tax professional if you have questions about filing your first tax return after divorce.

 Lisa Zeiderman is a matrimonial lawyer, Certified Divorce Financial Analyst and managing partner at New York law firm Miller Zeiderman & Wiederkehr, LLP, who has extensive experience with prenuptial and postnuptial agreements, child custody, high net worth divorces and complex financial matters and litigation related to marriage and divorce. www.mzwnylaw.com